bugsense/docs/xamarinandroid.md

 // Remove a custom extra data instance with key BugSenseHandler.Instance.RemoveCrashExtraData("A Key To Remove");
 ```

+Note that global custom extra data are merged with additional extra data to the specific exception passed in the LogException/LogExceptionAsync or SendExceptionAsync.

 #### Set an action to be executed before the app crashes (save state)